kaur-b76/fraud-detection-app/README.md

-# Fraud Detection Inspector - Detailed Project Explanation
+# Fraud Detection App using Python and ML

 ## Introduction